djarrard-zz/WebmapWrappers/InsertToken/ReadMe.md

 -  The Insert Token to Webmap script tool is only designed to get a token and append it service references from one server.
 The CustomPrint model can be customized to daisy-chain multiple iterations of the Insert Token tool for multiple servers if desired.

+-  The tool retrieves the Token URL from ArcGIS Server by sending a request to the REST Info page.
+This ensures that HTTPS will be used to get the token if it is configured on ArcGIS for Server.

 - The default templates used by the Export Web Map Task are used.
 You can elect to use your own templates folder if desired.